Create a Lido CSM DV

 Finally, submit the transaction to create the Safe by clicking on the **Create** button.

-Deploy the Splitter Contract
+### Deploy the Splitter Contract

-Select Split for the contract type.
+Select `Split` for the contract type.

 Add the reward addresses of all cluster members.
-Choose whether the contract is immutable (reccommended option), whether to sponsor the maintainers of splits.org, and optionally whether to set a distribution bounty such that third parties could pay the gas costs of distributing the accrued rewards in exchange for a small fee.
+Choose whether the contract is immutable (recommended option), whether to sponsor the maintainers of [splits.org](https://splits.org), and optionally whether to set a distribution bounty such that third parties could pay the gas costs of distributing the accrued rewards in exchange for a small fee.

 Finally, click the **Create Split** button, execute the transaction and share the created split contract with all cluster members for review.

-Part 2: Use the DV Launchpad + CLI to create the cluster keys
+## Part 2: Use the DV Launchpad + CLI to create the cluster keys

-Charon is the middleware client that enables validators to be run by a group of independent node operators - a cluster or squad.
-A complete multi-container Docker setup including execution client, consensus client, validator client, MEV-Boost, the Charon client and monitoring tools can be found in this repository.
+`Charon` is the middleware client that enables validators to be run by a group of independent node operators - a cluster or squad.
+A complete multi-container `Docker` setup including execution client, consensus client, validator client, MEV-Boost, the `Charon` client and monitoring tools can be found in [this repository](https://github.com/ObolNetwork/charon-distributed-validator-node).

-Step 1: Clone the repo
+### Step 1: Clone the repo

 git clone https://github.com/ObolNetwork/charon-distributed-validator-node.git

-Step 2: Create ENR and Backup your Private Key
+### Step 2: Create ENR and Backup your Private Key

 Enter the CDVN directory: